 Diego assumes a very critical stance regarding the use of images in our own society, defining this historical moment as a «lobotomized era of “tourism” on the other’s pain»: in his work he endeavors to ensure that photography is no longer merely a window allowing a view on what happens in the world, but becomes a means to raise questions and generate reflections.

 In 2006 several grants made it possible for Diego to spend a year in South America to improve his storytelling process.
-Upon returning to Spain he worked for two years for the Catalan newspaper Avui, while still continuing his own photography projects.
+Upon returning to Spain he worked for two years for the Catalan newspaper Avui.
 In 2009 Diego decided to move to Pakistan where he developed a strong visual body of work focused on Pakistan.
 At the same time, he continued traveling to several other countries including Afghanistan, Bahrain, Libya, Nigeria, and Tanzania.
-He left Pakistan in 2014 and he is currently based in Lebanon while he keeps traveling and working on his projects around the Middle East.
+He left Pakistan in 2014 and he is currently based in Lebanon while he keeps traveling and working on his projects around Iraq, Syria, and Ukraine.

 He published his first photo book "The Phoenician Collapse" in 2022: a tale of a crisis within a crisis to create a visual testament to the memory of the twilight of Lebanon.
 The photo book was produced by FOTOEVIDENCE and the Jalón Ángel Archive (UNIVERSIDAD DE SAN JORGE) and curated by photo editor SARAH LEEN with a foreword by Amin Maalouf and texts by Ethel Bonet.

 He has been working to highlight how war affects education since 2012.